 I want to talk to you about a word, okay?
-A word in the Scripture, and I just finished a book.
+A word in the Scripture.
+And I just finished a book.
 I can’t predict the sales of a book; I never even think about that.
-But I...I feel that this book, no matter whether this book is purchased or not--purchased by lots of folks, or a few--says something that has not been heard in the church in America, or the English speaking part of the world.
+But I – I feel that this book – no matter whether this book is purchased or not purchased by lots of folks, or a few – says something that has not been heard in the church in America, or the English-speaking part of the world.
 And I’m in shock, really, that it hasn’t.

 I was on a flight one night from Los Angeles to London, I was flying to Leicester, England to the University of Leicester to speak for a week to young people and ministers at The Banner of Truth Conference with Iain Murray.
 It was on that all-night flight that I was studying this word, and by the time I got to the end of the flight, it had captivated my mind and my heart to a profound degree.
-That’s several years ago, now--two and a half.
+That’s several years ago now, two and a half.
 And that word has really dominated my thinking ever since.
 It is the word slave, slave.

-Now if you look at your English Bible, you won’t find that word very often.
+Now, if you look at your English Bible, you won’t find that word very often.
 If you look at the Old Testament in the King James, you will find the word “slave” once.
 But the Hebrew word appears 800 times in the noun, and nearly 300 in the verb.
 There is a word in the Old Testament for “slave” that appears eleven hundred times, but in your English Bible it’s translated “slave” once.
+If you go to the New Testament, you will find the Greek word for “slave” about 150 times in all its forms.
+And you will find it actually translated “slave” only a few of those 150 times.

-So there is this concept of slavery in the Scripture that has been completely hidden to the English reader.
-Now this was by design because the word “slave” is the most important, all-encompassing, and clarifying word to describe a Christian used in the New Testament, and yet whenever a Christian is in view, it’s not translated “slave.”
 The word is doulos.
 Have you heard that word?
 The word is doulos.
 In the Greek, that word means “slave,” never means anything but “slave.”
-It doesn’t mean “servant”; it doesn’t mean “worker”; it doesn’t mean “hired hand”; it doesn’t mean “helper.”
+It doesn’t mean “servant,” it doesn’t mean “worker,” it doesn’t mean “hired hand,” it doesn’t mean “helper.”
 There are six or seven Greek words that mean “servant” in some form.
 Doulos never means “servant.”
 A servant is someone hired to do something.
 The slave is someone owned.
-Big difference--huge difference--and yet all through the New Testament the word “slave” is masked by the word “servant,” or some form of the word “servant.”
+Big difference, huge difference, and yet all through the New Testament the word “slave” is masked by the word “servant,” or some form of the word “servant.”
 Truly a remarkable thing.

 For the answer to that question, you have to go back to the first English Bibles, back to the sixteenth century, back to Calvin and John Knox and other translators putting together the Geneva Bible, who made a decision not to translate doulos “slave.”
 The reason?
 There’s too much stigma with the concept of being a slave.
 It’s too strong a downside.
 It’s too humiliating, too belittling.
 So they opted to cover the word by replacing it with “servant,” “bondservant,” and eliminated the word “slave,” except when the New Testament talks about an actual, physical slave, or an inanimate object, as I said, like slaves of sin or righteousness.
 They said it’s just too negative.